Dear Caring Parent,

-- A goal affirmation: 80% of my mornings (I don’t ask for perfection!) are organized for readiness to leave on time
+- Goal affirmation: 80% of my mornings (I don’t ask for perfection!) are organized for readiness to leave on time

-- A thought affirmation (what kinds of thoughts are you thinking): I am grounded by my mornings
+- Thought affirmation (what kinds of thoughts are you thinking): I am grounded by my mornings

-- A feeling affirmation (how life feels when what you want is occurring): My love my mornings; they are my fuel
+- Feeling affirmation (how life feels when what you want is occurring): My love my mornings; they are my fuel

-- An action affirmation: I start the day with loving activities
+- Action affirmation: I start the day with loving activities

-- A ‘why’ affirmation (affirm why this is important to you): I have a loving, homey start to the day with my daughter
+- ‘Why’ affirmation (affirm why this is important to you): I have a loving, homey start to the day with my daughter

 Who’d have ever thought getting out of the door in a timely manner invoked so much!
 But doing this forced me to know more about why I was getting my pants in a bundle over not leaving on time; it was in fact connected to some important values and enjoyments.
 Which makes sense, as mornings have always been the favorite part of my day!
 And now, if I don’t relate to the thinking part of it on a particular day, I can just focus on feeling the action or ‘why’ affirmation.